 Where to look for private scholarships for grad school

-With so many people opting out of the application process, you have an increased probability of becoming the recipient of a scholarship award statistically.
+With so many people opting out of the application process, you have an increased probability statistically of becoming the recipient of a scholarship award.
 The key is knowing where to find the scholarship opportunities.
 Here are five places to look for scholarships for advanced degree programs.

 Academic department offices